MyAdOptimizer/mao-index/education/mao-education-server-side-listing-mode.md

 |15  | Click to Call is Off             | FALSE        |
 |16  | Campaign is off                  | FALSE        |

+> [!NOTE]
+> When the campaign is inactive, the following message is broadcast: I'm sorry, but our campaign is currently inactive.
+Please try again later

 Example response:

 ```JSON